strawbees/learning-platform-gatsby/README.md

 ## Shortcuts

+- If you are on Linux you might want to increase the number of file watchers your OS allows.
+	- `sudo sysctl fs.inotify.max_user_watches=524288`
+	- `sudo sysctl -p`
 - Clone repository: `git clone git@github.com:murilopolese/learning-platform-gatsby.git`
 - Navigate to the directory: `cd learning-platform-gatsby`
 - Install dependencies: `npm install`